Profiterole: Presentation

 The most common presentations are pastry cream, whipped cream, or ice cream filling, topped with powdered sugar or chocolate ganache and possibly more whipped cream.
 They are also served plain, with a crisp caramel glaze, iced, or with fruit.

 Filled and glazed with caramel, they are assembled into a type of pièce montée called croquembouches, often served at weddings in France and Italy, during the Christmas holiday in France, and are served during important celebrations in Gibraltar.
-Profiteroles are also used as the outer wall of St. Honoré Cake.
+Profiteroles are also used as the outer wall of a St. Honoré cake.

 History

+The French word profiterole, 'small profit, gratification', has been used in cuisine since the 16th century.

+In the 17th century, profiteroles were small hollow bread rolls filled with a mixture of sweetbreads, truffles, artichoke bottoms, mushrooms, pieces of partridge, pheasant, or various poultry, accompanied by garnish.
+They could also be served in a soup.

+François Massialot in Le Cuisinier royal et bourgeois (1698) gives several recipes for profiterole soup, with fillings of minced ham and poultry on a stew of mushrooms, asparagus, artichoke bottoms, rooster crests, sweetbreads, and truffles.
+The profiteroles are made of bread dough.

+Joseph Menon in his Traité de cuisine (1732) and François Marin in Les Dons de Comus (1750) give other examples of savory recipes while keeping the same principle.

+The profiteroles we know today, using choux pastry, were created in the 19th century.

+Jules Gouffé in his Livre de cuisine (1870) explains that a profiterole is a small choux pastry.
+Gustave Garlin in Le Cuisinier moderne (1887) mentions profiteroles filled with cream and glazed with chocolate or coffee, worked to be smooth and shiny.

-Choux pastry, the key ingredient of profiteroles, is said to have been invented by the head chef to the court of Catherine de' Medici, who had come to France from her native Florence to marry Henry II.
+A widely-repeated legend claims that choux pastry, the key ingredient of profiteroles, was invented by the head chef to the court of Catherine de' Medici.
+But this is a 19th-century invention.

-The original recipe changed as the years passed, as the pastry cook's art began to develop around the 17th century.
-A patissier by the name of Avice perfected the pastry in the middle of the eighteenth century and created choux buns, with the 'pâte à Popelin' becoming known as 'pâte à choux', since only choux buns were made from it.
-It was in the nineteenth century that Antoine Carême perfected the recipe, the same recipe for choux pastry as is used today.
+The pastry cook's art of choux pastry began to develop around the 17th century.
+The patissier Jean Avice developed the pastry further in the middle of the 18th century and created choux buns, with the dough becoming known as 'pâte à choux', since only choux buns were made from it.
+In the 19th century, Antoine Carême developed the recipe used today.

-Today
+United States

 Cream puffs have appeared on U.S. restaurant menus since at least 1851.

 The Wisconsin State Fair is known for its giant cream puffs.